Orange celebrations as King Willem-Alexander takes Dutch throne

 Prime Minister Mark Rutte said at the weekend the celebrations would lift the mood of the nation and might even have a positive economic impact.

-The government had promised to keep the cost of the pageantry down - the ceremonies will cost about 12 million euros ($15.82 million), excluding the bill for security measures.
+The government had promised to keep the cost of the pageantry down - the ceremonies will cost about 12 million euros, excluding the bill for security measures.

 "I've been pleasantly surprised by the new king, he seems to say exactly what you want him to say," said Alexander van Merchem, a student, craning his neck outside the church in the hope of seeing a passing dignitary.